Nick Maton Player Props: Tigers vs. Rangers

 Nick Maton At The Plate

-- Maton has five doubles, five home runs and 22 walks while hitting .158.
+- Maton is batting .154 with five doubles, five home runs and 23 walks.

-- In 10.6% of his games this season, he has hit a home run, and 3.2% of his trips to the dish.
+- Looking at the 49 games he has played this year, he's homered in five of them (10.2%), and in 3.1% of his trips to the plate.

-- Maton has had an RBI in 11 games this year (23.4%), including three multi-RBI outings (6.4%).
-He has also driven in three or more of his team's runs in three contests.
+- In 22.4% of his games this year, Maton has notched at least one RBI.
+In three of those games (6.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 15 of 47 games so far this year.
+- He has scored a run in 15 of 49 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.